Winter 10-week course dates: January 4 to March 21, 2020 (with holiday break)

 - Exposure to the Design Thinking framework introduces a creative-thinking process and hands-on, problem-solving practice

-- Prototype pitches require students to investigate a suitable project, collaborate with colleagues in China and the U.S., develop compelling slides, and practice English presentation skills
+- The final project requires students to investigate a suitable technological challenge, collaborate with colleagues in China and the U.S., develop compelling pitch slides, and practice English presentation skills

 Course components emphasize active participation and development of student interests: